 It’s no secret that price is one of the most prominent factors guests consider when shopping for a room.
 Trying to set those prices to remain attractive and still profitable can be a challenge

 Price rooms too low, and you’re missing out on revenue, price rooms too high, and your potential guests might walk to a competitor.
 It’s challenging to find the right approach to maximizing ADR while keeping operational costs down.
 Thankfully, Psychology and Behavioral Economics Professor Dan Ariely, of Duke University, has come up with some strategies that can help to find your pricing sweet spot.

-It’s not uncommon to raise prices as your hotel comes closer to being sold out.
-On a busy weekend night, those last few rooms are going to be worth more and anyone who has worked the front desk at those times has had people scoff at the rates and decide not to book.
+It’s not uncommon to raise prices as your hotel comes close to being sold out.
+On a busy weekend night, those last few rooms are going to be worth more, and anyone who has worked the front desk at those times has had people scoff at the rates and decide not to book.
 This will always be a challenge, but one way to help sell in these situations is by Price Anchoring.
 Price Anchoring plays on people’s tendencies to rely heavily on the first price offered when making a decision.
 When a potential guest asks for your rates, start with the higher rooms first.

 Using “Useless Price Points”

 C. Family Suite 3 Night Pkg $499

-Naturally pricing strategies like these will have many variables that will change from hotel to hotel and will need to be tweaked.
+Naturally, pricing strategies like these will have many variables that will change from hotel to hotel and will need to be tweaked.
 What works for one property may not work for another, but understanding these concepts can help you create a unique price strategy for your property.